kos-lang/kos/doc/tutorial.md

     var max_hex  = 0x7FFFFFFFFFFFFFFF;
     var min_hex  = -0x8000000000000000;

+Integer numbers can also be specified in binary form, with prefix `0b` or `0B`:

+    var eleven = 0b1011;

 A floating-point numeric constant consists of a base followed by a mantissa, exponent or both.